-We recognise that disabled people bring important contributions and perspectives, and their presence at the festival is valuable.
-We are focused on trying to make Buddhafield as accessible as possible and value feedback and suggestions.
+We recognise that disabled people bring significant contributions and perspectives, and their presence at the festival is valuable.
+We are focused on making Buddhafield as accessible as possible and value feedback and suggestions.

 ACCESSIBILITY-FOCUSED QUESTIONS

-Also, some people feel more comfortable if they have articulated their needs or specific situation before arriving somewhere – even if they are aiming to be independent.
-If you want to arrange a call before booking your tickets, please contact us.
+Also, some people feel more comfortable if they have articulated their needs or specific situation before arriving somewhere – even if they aim to be independent.
+If you want to arrange a call before booking your tickets, please contact us

 What is the festival terrain like?

-The Festival is distributed across a total of four fields, gently sloping on both sides of a valley.
+The Festival is distributed across four fields, gently sloping on both sides of a valley.

 Most tracks have a slope, tend to be uneven and gravelly.
-In very bad weather tracks between the lower arena fields (Rings and Owl) into the Long Field will be challenging for wheelchairs; entrances in and out of all fields get muddy after persistent rain.
+In very bad weather, the paths between the lower arena fields (Rings and Owl) into the Long Field will be challenging for wheelchairs; entrances in and out of all fields get muddy after persistent rain.
 People do use powered mobility aids around the site, but please check your specific model is suitable, and off-road models are advisable.
 Some companies hire electric mobility aids that may be suitable for festival use.

 For safety reasons, we are unable to allow free passage of cars between fields for any reason, so please do not consider a motor vehicle bigger than a motorised chair as a viable mode of transit around the site.